 Woodland Bird workshops

-We’ve been feeding at our private site with its own comfortable wooden 4 person hide for the last 7 years now and are regularly visited by a wide variety of species – 4 species of tit, Great Spotted Woodpecker, Goldfinch, Jay, Jackdaw, Nuthatch, Greenfinch, Magpie, Robin and Fieldfare are among the regulars.
-With completely flexible settings in terms of perches, branches, trees, stumps and a lawn area that also doubles as a woodland floor there are endless options throughout the day to change things around for increased variety of shots as well as the almost one-to-one coaching you’ll be getting throughout the day too.
+We’ve been feeding at our private site near to the market town of Newport in Shropshire, with its own comfortable wooden 4 person hide for the last 7 years now and are regularly visited by a wide variety of species – 4 species of tit, Great Spotted Woodpecker, Goldfinch, Jay, Jackdaw, Nuthatch, Greenfinch, Magpie, Robin and Fieldfare are among the regulars.
+With completely flexible settings in terms of perches, branches, trees, stumps and a lawn area that also doubles as a woodland floor there are endless options throughout the day to change things around for an increased variety of shots as well as the almost one-to-one coaching you’ll be getting throughout the day too.
 All the settings are photographable from the comfort of the hide too!